 Bud is split into layers that can be used independently or together:

-The core Python framework.
-You write test cases as Python functions with decorators that define metadata — requirement ID, hardware needs, protocol interfaces, domain tags.
-It handles setup/teardown, parameterization, and produces JUnit XML out of the box.
-Whether you're testing a CAN bus response or a REST API endpoint, the structure is the same.
+The Python test framework.
+You write test classes with optional BloomMetaData so uploaded results carry a Bloom Testcase ID.
+It handles setup/teardown and produces JUnit XML.
+Whether you're asserting a CAN response or a REST endpoint, the structure stays the same.

 Bud Web App